TFlowGit/tf-ads-bpa/README.md

 **Stage 3: Release Planning.** On Thursday morning, the entire team conducted a release planning meeting where we agreed on:

--   Features that could be accomplished based on team’s capacity.
+-   Features that could be accomplished based on team's capacity.
 -   A test driven development approach where the team first creates unit tests to validate the user stories and then develops application code (**point k**).
 -   Delivering multiple releases to testing per day to test and validate feature development based on acceptance criteria.
 -   The roadmap including two releases into production.
--   The “definition of done” that would be applied to each user story and to each sprint as a whole.
+-   The "definition of done" that would be applied to each user story and to each sprint as a whole.

 **Stage 4: Sprint Planning.** On the first Thursday and the following